Fighting for a U.S. federal budget that prioritizes peace, economic security and shared prosperity

 We're happy to announce that the Federal Priorities Database is now part of NPP's main website.
 If you've been here before, you'll notice a few navigation changes, but everything still works the same way.
 If you're new, welcome!
 You're one of the first people to see the database in its new home.
-If you have any questions, check out the help, call us at 413-584-9556, or e-mail the research team: email@example.com.
+If you have any questions, call us at 413-584-9556, or e-mail the research team: firstname.lastname@example.org.

 Through this interactive tool, you can follow your tax dollars to programs and services in your own community.